 - Cut your cauliflower into sizes about the size of buffalo wings.
 Soak them in salt water for a about 20 minutes to cleanse it, then drain.

 - In a large bowl, coat the cleaned cauliflower with your desired amount of wing sauce and dried parsley.
-Let this sit for about 30 minutes, or up to a few hours to marinate more thoroughly.
+Let this sit for about 30 minutes, or up to a few hours to allow the seasonings to adhere to the cauliflower.

-- Transfer marinated cauliflower to a foil-lined pan.
+- Transfer seasoned cauliflower to a foil-lined pan.
 Be sure not to over crowd the pan.
 If needed, divide your cooking into batches.
 Each piece of buffalo cauliflower needs room to breathe.

 - Cook the cauliflower on the middle rack for 20 to 30 minutes.
 Then, transfer to the top rack nearest to the flame.
 Continue cooking for approximately 10 more minutes, or until your desired doneness is achieved.